-Law: NYC Administrative Code (Search for Title 16-A: Trade Waste Commission)
+Law: NYC Administrative Code (Title 16-A: Trade Waste Commission)

-Rules: Rules of the City of New York (Search for Title 17, Subchapter E, Section 5-12: Recycling Requirements for Licensees and Subchapter G, Section 7-04: Recycling Requirements)
+Rules: Rules of the City of New York (Title 17, Subchapter E, Section 5-12: Recycling Requirements for Licensees and Subchapter G, Section 7-04: Recycling Requirements)

 Summary: The law governing Commercial Waste Removal, originally enacted as Local Law 42 of 1996, established the Trade Waste Commission (TWC) to regulate the private waste carting industry requiring them to be licensed or registered with the City, and to comply with the recycling laws.
 The Rules define price caps, designated and non-designated recyclable materials, collection requirements and restrictions, and reporting requirements for private carters.